Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 Bring your own literature and business cards to hand out.
 Is there a printed bio?
 Will a buyer know your name when they take your art home, has it got your name on the back?
 Are contact details on everything presented, published and printed?
 Want more help marketing?
 We can provide advice

 NOTE: This is a friendly, supportive, collaborative, non-politicised art exhibition.
 We do it because we are artists and passionate about what we do.
 All aspects of the exhibition are undertaken by the artists and their friends/family except the cafe.
 That is how we keep costs under control.
-There are no paid lifters or movers, no expensive PR or advertising executives; we do everything ourselves as a team.
-If this doesn't suit you, then maybe other exhibitions elsewhere will be more to your liking.
+There are no paid lifters or movers, no bought in marketing teams; we do everything ourselves as a team.
+If this doesn't suit you and you like paying £500 or more to exhibit, then maybe other exhibitions elsewhere will be more to your liking.